Aliases for CD1B Gene

 GeneCards Summary for CD1B Gene

 CD1B (CD1b Molecule) is a Protein Coding gene.
-Diseases associated with CD1B include mycobacterium malmoense.
-Among its related pathways are Hematopoietic cell lineage.
-GO annotations related to this gene include beta-2-microglobulin binding and endogenous lipid antigen binding.
+Diseases associated with CD1B include Mycobacterium Malmoense and Non-Langerhans-Cell Histiocytosis.
+Among its related pathways are Amoebiasis and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include beta-2-microglobulin binding and endogenous lipid antigen binding.
 An important paralog of this gene is CD1C.

 Antigen-presenting protein that binds self and non-self lipid and glycolipid antigens and presents them to T-cell receptors on natural killer T-cells.